pooyavahidi/content/ai/forward_propagation_neural_networks.md

 # Create an instance of the model
 model = NeuralNetwork()

-# Get model's prediction by passing the input feature x.
+# Get model's output for the input features.
+# We know the output is the logits (linear transformation) of the output layer.
+logits = model(x)

+# Apply the activation function to the logits to get the output of the model.
-a3 = model(x)
+a3 = torch.sigmoid(logits)

 # Derive the classifcation prediction from the output.
 if a3 >= 0.5: